 Blogging success largely depends on relationships.
-There are a few lone, superstar bloggers out there, but most successful bloggers would agree that relationships with others have played a key role in getting them to where they are.
-I know that’s true for me.
+There are a few lone, superstar bloggers out there, but most successful bloggers would agree, relationships with others have played a key role in getting them to where they are.
+It’s certainly true for me.
 For that reason, I highly recommend being part of a mastermind group.

 What’s a mastermind group?